AssemblyAI-Community/MinImagen/README.md

 - `--TRAINING_DIRECTORY"` or `-d`, which specifies the training directory from which to load the MinImagen instance for inference.
 - `--CAPTIONS` or `-c`, which specifies either (a) a single caption to generate an image for, or (b) a filepath to a `.txt` file that contains a list of captions to generate images for, where each caption is on a new line.

-For example, to generate images for the example captions provided in `.\captions` using the model generated from the above training line, simply run
+For example, to generate images for the example captions provided in [`captions.txt`](https://github.com/AssemblyAI-Examples/MinImagen/blob/main/captions.txt) using the model generated from the above training line, simply run

 ```bash
 python inference.py -CAPTIONS captions.txt --TRAINING_DIRECTORY training_<TIMESTAMP>